Lean Six Sigma with Python — Kruskal Wallis Test

 Conclusion

-The p-value is below 5% so we can conclude that the difference of means is statically significant.
+The p-value is below 5%, so we can conclude that the difference of means is statistically significant.

-We can confirm that the training has a positive impact on the productivity of the operators.
+We can confirm that the training has a positive impact on operator productivity.

 CodeMinitab